Ashtanga Yoga—Accountability, Acceptance and Action in the Arena of Sexual Appropriateness and Hands-On Assists by Kino MacGregor

 •Penetration of the victim’s body, also known as rape”

 Ashtanga Yoga as taught by Sri K. Pattabhi Jois is larger than one person, just as countries are larger than any one leader despite what damage a destructive leader may do to a great country.
-There is a distinction that must be made between the method and the man.
-As Guruji said himself, he taught what his teacher Sri T. Krishnamacharya taught him.
+For students going forward, there is a distinction that must be made between the method and the man.
+As KPJ said himself, he taught what his teacher Sri T. Krishnamacharya taught him.
 It would be a grievous misunderstanding of the yoga tradition to throw out the entire lineage of Ashtanga Yoga because of the mistakes of one man (whose actions have been largely accounted for and removed from the system of Ashtanga Yoga).
 Ashtanga Yoga is also based in Patanjali’s Yoga Sutras, not only the physical teachings, but the spiritual lineage.
 References to Ashtanga Yoga as a “cult” that perpetuates sexual assault are simply a gross mischaracterization of the spiritual lineage of yoga and defames the hundreds of thousands of practitioners who have benefited from the practice and numerous teachers who have given their lives to the teaching yoga.
 We must question what the intentions of anyone who uses such inflammatory language truly is.
 If it’s to effect healing, it is at best ineffective and at worst further traumatizing.
 If it’s to effect change, it is neither constructive nor solutions oriented.
 If it’s to damage and destroy with no care or concern for the impact it makes, it succeeds.

 My pelvis is behind hers, her body resting on mine.
 Without that full body contact I would be unable to support my student.
 To say that this assist is ok because we are both female is sexually discriminatory.
 The assist is deemed ok by a convergence of factors which include the precision of anatomical detail, the intention and feeling behind it from the teacher, and the experience of the student which must confirm that no sexual boundaries were violated.
 The few times that I myself have received this assist were extremely beneficial for my own practice—the added stabilization provided by the teacher allowed me to relax far beyond anything I might achieve on my own.
 Judging hands-on assists solely from photographs and videos applies a superficial cookie-cutter approach to the human body, something that neither fits any mold nor responds to one-size-fits-all approaches.
 Instead, the human body itself is a miracle of engineering genius coupled with a complex web of emotions and thoughts.
 To judge the proverbial book of assists by its cover would be to fall into a trap of delusion.
 Instead, to judge hands-on assists a combination of factors must be taken into account including the teacher’s training, anatomical knowledge, empirical results, student testimony, and more.
 Take massage therapy as an example.
 If the therapist was photographed at the exact moment they were palpating the deep six (such as the obturator internus) or the groin (such as the origin of gracilis) there will surely be numerous photos that produce a suspicious result.
 The assumption of sexual intention and inappropriate touching in any proximity to private areas may lead professionals of all types including massage therapists, doctors and yoga teachers to leave vast swaths of the body untouched for fear of legal action or public shaming when no wrong-doing was actually present.
 This would be a tragic result since these regions are some of the places in the body that need the most healing and awareness.

 Yet body workers cannot be given free permission to touch wherever they want under the auspices of healing—that would open the door to a potential onslaught of sexually inappropriate behavior without recourse.
 In yoga, there are certainly some assists that cross boundaries, are inappropriate and have no place in our contemporary yoga world such as the “Mula Bandha” assist.
 These assists have been thoroughly removed from the official teaching methodology of Ashtanga Yoga and deemed unacceptable.
 If we follow the evidence that shows that certain assists which crossed moral and ethical lines have since been removed from the Ashtanga Yoga method, we must acknowledge that the system itself has been responsive to change and evolution.
 Thus, from a moral and ethical standpoint, we must then ask if we punish the sins of our grandfathers on their heirs.
-Holding R. Sharath Jois and every teacher of Ashtanga Yoga personally accountable for Guruji’s actions would be akin to discovering that someone’s grandfather was a perpetrator of violence only to hold them personally accountable for punishment and retribution for the sins of their ancestors.
+Holding R. Sharath Jois and every teacher of Ashtanga Yoga personally accountable for KPJ’s actions would be akin to discovering that someone’s grandfather was a perpetrator of violence only to hold them personally accountable for punishment and retribution for the sins of their ancestors.
 This type of judgement seems to have ended in the Biblical days of the Old Testament.
-The channels of justice in our current society include publicly acknowledging the negative consequences of past actions, instituting changes within the system or organization and embracing the victims in a space of healing.
+The channels of justice in our current society include publicly acknowledging the negative consequences of past actions, instituting changes within the system or organization and embracing the victims in a space of healing and offering reparations.
 Beyond that, what else can we ask for?

 I include Pema Chodron’s in-depth interview regarding the allegations of inappropriate sexual behavior brought up against her teacher Chogyam Trungpa Rinpoche as a case in point of the complex process around working through a Guru’s troubling behavior as a devoted student not just of the individual but of the lineage itself:

 1. Listening— Deeply and honestly listening to the hurt and/or individuals is vital.
 The ability to acknowledge any wrong-doing or harm that was experienced while providing a stable base within the community is crucial.
 We must create a safe space where victims of abuse feel supported in sharing their experiences while at the same time we bring our attention to constructive actions for positive change that can be implemented.
 I’m not sure what the best forum for this is and I wonder if it could it be online, at a yearly gathering of students at KPJAYI in India or something else entirely?
+I propose that we set up a yoga hotline where victims of sexual assault can report abuse and get the tools needed to heal and potentially pursue legal action if they choose to do so.

 2. Responsibility and Accountability—There must be full transparency from the top where leaders take responsibility for mistakes made.
 The effort to acknowledge mistakes should ideally be done with measure and balance to both account for harmful actions and refrain from engaging in an implosion of self-punitive hate.
-In other words, we must be absolutely clear about what happened, one’s own role in it if any, while walking a fine line that does not employ a scorched-Earth paradigm of destrfcution.
+In other words, we must be absolutely clear about what happened, one’s own role in it if any, while walking a fine line that does not employ a scorched-Earth paradigm of destruction.
 The focus must remain on the members who were hurt in the past or might still feel hurt and instituting remedies to safeguard against those same mistakes ever happening again.

 As my experience shows, Yoga Alliance is a flawed forum for accountability in the yoga world.
 Perhaps the online community itself can provide a much-needed structure, or perhaps it is time for an alternate governing body to be founded in the yoga world with community, responsibility and accountability structures put in place from the start.

 4. Acceptance—For some this may mean living with a paradox.
-Many of Guruji’s students, myself included, may need to accept the fact that not everyone benefitted from Guruji the way that they did and that in fact many were hurt and traumatized by his actions.
+Many of KPJ’s students, myself included, may need to accept the fact that not everyone benefitted from KPJ the way that they did and that in fact many were hurt and traumatized by his actions.
 Some of those negatively effected in a direct and personal way may decide to change their path or loose faith in yoga in general.
 It is crucial that these individuals are not judged, but instead offered healing and love.
 For those who stay, we must recommit ourselves to the eternal and arduous process of reform and evolution.

 I always say that when we practice yoga we have the possibility to change our world.
 This, in my opinion, is a case in point.
 By practicing yoga you have the ability to take a stand for the type of yoga world you want to live in.
 If there are an abundance of sexual assault stories in the yoga world, I am sorry to say that it is because there are an abundance of sexual assault stories in the world at large.
 Yoga exists within the larger societal context in which it operates.
 While we strive to be better and evolve, it would be naive to assume that yoga operates from entirely different standards than society.
 This is not an excuse but rather a call to even more sweeping action.
 Until we address the systemic issues in our society which perpetuate abuse and violence no real permanent change will happen.
 We will, in essence, chop off the head of one monster only to have it replaced by another.
 But if we support reform and change from within the systems that we play an active role in, we can create small incremental change in organizations and cultures that are receptive and open to healing and change.
 It is my belief and experience that the Ashtanga Yoga world is one such organization and culture, which is both open and receptive to change and evolution.
 Carrying the baton of Ashtanga Yoga in the world means embodying the eight limbs and living with as much moral and ethical integrity as possible.
 To be a yogi means to be a force of healing in the world and right now that healing must be focused within our own community.
 If we move forward with both intelligence and sensitivity we will be a model for yogis in the future.